czyzby/gdx-lml/README.md

 If you came here looking for `gdx-lml` documentation, [check this out](https://github.com/czyzby/gdx-lml/tree/master/lml). `gdx-lml-tests` project, which shows usage of all LML tags, was moved [here](https://github.com/czyzby/gdx-lml/tree/master/examples/gdx-lml-tests).

+Also, repository might include example project using latest snapshot versions and their new features.
+Before including the libraries in your project, make sure that you use the correct version.

 ## Projects

 ### gdx-kiwi